estecore/estecore/README.md

 ![Alt text](css.svg)![Alt text](html.svg)![Alt text](js.svg)
 ![Alt text](react.svg)![Alt text](ts.svg)

 **Hard Skills:**

-- опыт создания HTML-страницы по макету или с нуля
+- experience in creating HTML pages from a layout or from scratch
-- опыт работы с CSS, а также препроцессорами SASS, SCSS
+- experience with CSS, as well as SASS, SCSS preprocessors
-- опыт разработки на JS, React, TypeScript
+- experience developing in JS, React, TypeScript
-- знание NodeJS
+- knowledge of NodeJS
-- опыт адаптивной вёрстки
+- experience in adaptive layout
-- опыт семантической вёрстки
+- experience in semantic layout
-- опыт кроссбраузерной вёрстки
+- cross-browser experience
-- знание БЭМ-методологии
+- knowledge of BEM methodology
-- опыт Accessibility(доступной) вёрстки
+- experience in Accessibility (accessible) layout
-- опыт работы с подключением API
+- experience with API connection
-- знание Git и умение работать по GitFlow
+- knowledge of Git and ability to work using GitFlow
-- знание Adobe Photoshop
+- knowledge of Adobe Photoshop
-- знание UI/UX
+- knowledge of UI/UX
-- знание дизайна и умение создавать макеты с нуля
+- knowledge of design and ability to create layouts from scratch

 **Soft Skills:**

-- Пунктуальность
+- Punctuality
-- Ответственность
+- Responsibility
-- Взаимодействие с командой
+- Interaction with the team
-- Поддержание проекта от идеи до деплоя
+- Supporting the project from idea to deployment

 **Tools:**